Commonly asked questions and answers regarding STs Series Dissolved Oxygen maintenance and features.

-The standard life is 24-30 months while engaged with the transmitter, powered or not.
+The standard life is 24-30 months while engaged with the sensor, powered or not.
 To extend the life, disengage the electrode from the transmitter at least one full turn, or completely remove the electrode and store it.
 Always protect the electrode with the provided rubber boot or similar.
-Unlike many dissolved oxygen electrodes, ours do not have any internal resistors or connections so they do not passively consume the electrolytes until attached to the transmitter.
+Unlike many dissolved oxygen electrodes, ours do not have any internal resistors or connections so they do not passively consume the electrolytes until attached to the sensor.

 Do you provide a warranty?

 Yes, our products come with a 2-year warranty, excluding the electrode.
 These products are designed to last far longer if properly cared for and we will do what we can to help if any problems occur in or out of warranty.
 Please don’t hesitate to reach out!

 What voltage is required for the STs Series Dissolved Oxygen?